RSS

 Luke 16:1-13

-If this were Oprah, I would now be announcing that every one in the congregation at St. Patrick’s today is going to receive $100,000.
+If this were Oprah, I would now be announcing that every one in the congregation at St. Matthew’s today is going to receive $100,000.
 What would you do with that $100,000?
 Before you decide, know that there is one rule that you must follow.
 The money will not be yours.
 Only the money you can make with the $100,000 will remain yours to keep.
 In a year, you’ll give the $100,000 back and keep whatever you earned.

 The reason you have to pay it back is that Jesus tells the parable of a steward, or manager.
 He is in charge of his boss’s resources and earns a reward based on how he cares for what is entrusted to him.
 Take care of Oprah’s $100,000 and you are a steward.
 And a steward, like the manager in the parable we read today from Luke’s Gospel, is someone in charge of someone else’s possessions.

-How would you go about caring for $100,000 you are given for being part of the congregation at St. Patrick’s Church?
+How would you go about caring for $100,000 you are given for being part of the congregation at St. Matthew’s Church?
 Are you planning to buy bonds or open a new restaurant?
 To help you decide, we have Jesus’ rather startling money management advice.
 Jesus says, “make friends for yourselves by means of dishonest wealth so that when it is gone, they may welcome you into the eternal homes.”

 This does not sound like solid investment advice does it?
 Make friends with dishonest wealth, so that when it is gone, they may welcome you.
 It makes it seem as if Jesus wants to take our $100,000 and squander it, and end up with nothing to show for it other than the friends we spent the money to make happy.
 Follow that advice and not only will you end up broke, but the fair weather friends on whom you waste your money are not likely to stick with you when you have nothing more to give them.